-- 4.7.11.5 Bids submitted must be sealed. - 4.7.11.6 Where bids are requested in electronic format, such bids must be supplemented by sealed hard copies.
+- If, Accounting Officer applies subcontracting as contemplated above, advertisement of the tender must specify the tendering condition that successful tenderer must subcontract a minimum of 30% of the value of the contract to designated groups. - 24.4.10.5 Bids submitted must be sealed. - 24.4.10.6 Where bids are requested in electronic format, such bids must be supplemented by sealed hard copies.

-5 TWO-STAGE BIDDING PROCESS
+24.4.11 TWO-STAGE BIDDING PROCESS

-5.1 For large complex plants or projects of special nature or long term projects with a duration period exceeding three years, it may be undesirable to prepare complete detailed technical specifications in advance, Accounting Officer may make use of two-stage bidding process.
+For large complex plants or projects of special nature or long term projects with a duration period exceeding three years, it may be undesirable to prepare complete detailed technical specifications in advance, Accounting Officer may make use of two-stage bidding process.
 Under the first stage unpriced technical proposals on the basis of conceptual design or performance specifications are invited, subject to technical as well as commercial clarifications and adjustments.
 The second stage should include amended bidding documents and the submission of final technical proposals and priced bids.

-6 PROCEDURE FOR HANDLING, OPENING AND RECORDING OF BIDS
+24.4.11 PROCEDURE FOR HANDLING, OPENING AND RECORDING OF BIDS